 We have not authorized anyone to provide you with any information or to make any representations other than that contained in this prospectus, together with the information incorporate by reference as described under the heading "Where You Can Find More Information" and "Information Incorporated by Reference" in this prospectus, or in any free writing prospectus we may authorize to be delivered or made available to you.
-We take no responsibility for, and can provide no assurance as to the reliability of, any other information in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our ordinary shares and any information in the documents incorporated by reference into this prospectus or in any free writing prospectus that we may provide to you in connection with this offering is accurate only as of the date thereof.
+We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+We are not making an offer to sell securities in any jurisdiction in which the offer or sale is not permitted.
+The information in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our ordinary shares and any information in the documents incorporated by reference into this prospectus or in any free writing prospectus that we may provide to you in connection with this offering is accurate only as of the date thereof.
 Our business, financial condition, results of operations and prospects may have changed since those dates.